nrmanohar/montecarlo/docs/index.rst

 Welcome to montecarlo's documentation!
 =========================================================
-montecarlo is a Python package designed to help energy calculations for 1D spin lattices
+montecarlo is a Python package designed to help energy calculations for 1D spin lattices.
+Start by reading the getting started page!

 .. toctree::
    :maxdepth: 3